 The Society of Women Engineers (SWE) is not only available to join locally, but you can join nationally as well.
 If you are interested in joining the national chapter of SWE, the cost is $20 per year to join.
 If you are interested in attending the national and regional conferences, there is a large discount for those who are national SWE members.

 If you are interested in a free membership with SWE locally, just come to a meeting.
 If you are unable to attend the next meeting and would still like to join, feel free to email email@example.com with your interest in joining.
 This will ensure that you will receive the meeting minutes and other SWE information.
-Meetings are held the second and fourth Thursday of every month at 7 p.m. in the Floyd Hall room C-136.
+Meetings dates and times will be announced at the beginning of the fall semester.

 National and Regional Conference